-Using some of our favourite photos from 2017, this post shall be full of our handy hints and tips.
+Using some of our favourite photos this post shall be full of our handy hints and tips.

 How can I get the best out of my photographs on the morning of my wedding?
 Points we shall cover in more detail below:

 - How long before the ceremony do you arrive?